couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4300-model-object.markdown

 	NSLog(@"Text is %@", item.text);
 	item.check = true;

-Model properties are observable, so you can bind them to UI controls.
+Model properties support key-value coding and key-value observing.

 You can access any document property whether or not you've declared an Objective-C property for it.
 Just be aware that these values are always accessed in object form, without automatic conversion to and from scalar types: